Azure/modern-web-app-pattern-dotnet/README.md

 azd env set AZURE_LOCATION2 eastus
 ```

 Make sure the secondary region is a paired region with the primary region (`AZURE_LOCATION`).
-Paired regions are required to support [geo-zone-redundant storage (GZRS) failover](https://learn.microsoft.com/azure/storage/common/storage-disaster-recovery-guidance).
+Paired regions are required to support Azure features like [geo-zone-redundant storage (GZRS) failover](https://learn.microsoft.com/azure/storage/common/storage-disaster-recovery-guidance).
 For a full list of region pairs, see [Azure region pairs](https://learn.microsoft.com/azure/reliability/cross-region-replication-azure#azure-cross-region-replication-pairings-for-all-geographies).
 We have validated the following paired regions.

 | AZURE_LOCATION | AZURE_LOCATION2 |
 | ----- | ----- |